Bronny James, LeBron James' son, suffers cardiac arrest during USC practice. Here's what we know so far.

 USC said it could not comment on the matter out of respect for student privacy.

 Well-wishes poured in on social media.
 NBA legend Magic Johnson tweeted that he and his wife, Cookie, are praying for a "speedy recovery" for Bronny James.
-Damar Hamlin, who suffered from a cardiac arrest during an NFL game earlier this year, also wished him and his family well.
+Buffalo Bills safety Damar Hamlin, who suffered from a cardiac arrest during an NFL game earlier this year, also wished him and his family well.

 "Prayers to Bronny & The James family as well. here for you guys just like you have been for me my entire process," Hamlin said.